Sanibel Island Rabbi Publishes Sixth Book

 and the way I say it,” said author, rabbi, and social activist Stephen Fuchs.

-Rabbi Fuchs is also the author of five self-published books, "What’s in it for Me?
+Rabbi Fuchs is also the author of five previous books, "What’s in it for Me?
 Finding Ourselves in Biblical Narratives", "Why the Kof?
 Getting the Best of Rabbi Fuchs", "ToraHighlights", "Why Triple Chai?" and "Who Created God?"
-The aforementioned titles are also available on amazon.com.
+These titles are available on amazon.com.

 To learn more about Rabbi Stephen Lewis Fuchs, please visit his website at www.rabbifuchs.com.